varmatrishal/Machine-Learning/README.md

 7. Titanic_survey -                            ` Python and Jupter notebook program containing data from the sinking of RMS titanic.
 Used for data analysis. `

-: Please let me know if there are any mistakes.
+term : Please let me know if there are any mistakes.